protocol-registries/link-relations/.github/ISSUE_TEMPLATE.md

-Enter the details of the link relation type below (see [RFC5988bis](https://mnot.github.io/I-D/rfc5988bis/#registered) for details):
+Enter the details of the link relation type below:

 * Relation Name:
 * Description: